-- Encourage the board to become engaged: Track the bill online, participate in hearings, write a letter supporting the board's official position, and discuss the legislation in a public meeting.
-It is a best practice for organizations to speak with "one voice."
-Any testimony or correspondence by a board member on behalf of a board must represent deliberation and action taken on the record in a public meeting. - Staff may not express opinions on behalf of the board or discuss legislation with elected officials without prior arrangements with division management and clearance from the Governor's Legislative Office.
-If the board has published a resolution or letter regarding the legislation as a result of a vote at a public meeting, staff may provide that document to legislators per department procedures.
+- Encourage the board to become engaged: - Track the bill online; - Participate in hearings; - Write a letter supporting the board's official position; and/or - Discuss the legislation in a public meeting. - It is a best practice for organizations to speak with "one voice."
+Any testimony or correspondence by a board member on behalf of a board must represent deliberation and action taken on the record in a public meeting. - Staff may not express opinions on behalf of the board or discuss legislation with elected officials except in rare circumstances when they have obtained prior approval from division management and clearance from the Governor's Legislative Office so the board will need to ensure they have a plan to express their position(s) on legislative bill(s). - If the board has published a resolution or letter regarding the legislation because of a vote at a public meeting, staff may provide that document to legislators per department procedures. - If a board has voted to pursue legislation, this must be an effort by the board membership. - Staff cannot participate or assist (aside from providing guidance as needed) unless pre-approved by the Commissioner's Office and Governor's Legislative Office. - This is because division staff whether it be the Director, Deputy Director, an Executive Administrator, Licensing Examiner, or other represent the Governor in the eyes of the Legislature. - Individual board members may offer their personal or professional opinions on the legislation by clarifying that while they are appointed to a board, they do not speak on behalf of the board.

-- If a board has voted to pursue legislation, this must be an effort by the board membership.
-Staff cannot participate or assist (aside from providing guidance as needed) unless pre-approved by the Commissioner's Office and Governor's Legislative Office.
-This is because division staff whether it be the Director, Deputy Director, an Executive Administrator, Licensing Examiner, or other represent the Governor in the eyes of the Legislature. - Individual board members may offer their personal or professional opinions on the legislation by clarifying that while they are appointed to a board, they do not speak on behalf of the board. - Boards must provide a member to testify telephonically (or in person, if in Juneau) at every hearing when being considered for reauthorization per AS 08.03.
-Without member interest and advocacy for the board or commission's continuation, it is possible that the sponsor could withdraw the bill and the board could sunset. - The chair or elected board spokesperson should be prepared to answer questions posed by staff or legislators, testify telephonically (or in person, if in Juneau) on bills that require subject matter expertise or upon request, and otherwise be available on short notice to engage in this process. - Be sure to differentiate the state licensing board from the industry association.
+- Boards must provide a member to testify telephonically (or in person, if the individual resides in Juneau) at every hearing when being considered for reauthorization per AS 08.03 (i.e., a "sunset" bill).
+Without member interest and advocacy for the board or commission's continuation, it is possible that the sponsor could withdraw the bill and the board could sunset. - Boards must also provide a member to testify at each hearing for a bill that was introduced at the request of the board. - The chair or elected board spokesperson should be prepared to answer questions posed by staff or legislators, testify on bills that require subject matter expertise or upon request, and otherwise be available on short notice to engage in this process. - Be sure to differentiate the State licensing board from the industry association.
 Sometimes, they share the same goals.
 Sometimes, they do not.
 Legislators must keep track of a lot of names and organizations, so be sure that you are clear that you represent the State of Alaska. - Nervous?
 Don't worry!
-Please email or call the division Director or Deputy Director to discuss tips or even run through some potential questions/roleplay.
+You can email or call the Division Director or Deputy Director to discuss tips or even run through some potential questions/roleplay.
+Their contact information is provided at the end of this document.